-- Your proposal needs to be well understandable also for reviewers that are not specialists in your own research field/topic. - Important: Precise wording/descriptions, clear (working) definitions, concrete examples, high quality figures. - Ensure a reader-friendly layout.
-It can be helpful to highlight key messages, e.g. by a short summary of a section in a text box, bullet points, selective use of bold fonts.
+- Your proposal needs to be well understandable also for reviewers that are not specialists in your own research field/topic.
+Motto: "Everything on a silver platter", in a concise, easily accessible writing-style - Important: Precise wording/descriptions, clear (working) definitions, concrete examples, high quality figures - Ensure a reader-friendly layout.
+It can be helpful to highlight key messages, e.g. by a short summary of a section in a text box, bullet points, selective use of bold fonts